 Jacques is the Community Development Program Manager.
 He works with the tribal communities in Maine to improve their economic development initiatives.
 Jacques’ program supports the advancement of Tribal Sovereignty and economic prosperity while strengthening communities.
 Jacques holds a Masters of Science Degree in Management from Stevens Institute of Technology located in Hoboken, NJ and an undergraduate degree in Economics from Dickinson College in Carlisle, PA.
 Jacques enjoys sailing and horseback riding in his free-time.

-Preston, a Navajo tribal member, is the Small Business Program Manager and oversees Four Directions’ small business program including business lending, small business counseling.
-He also runs the Procurement Technical Assistance Center (PTAC) program which works with Native businesses and Tribal Enterprises throughout Maine to win government contracts.
+Preston, a Navajo tribal member, is the Small Business Program Manager and oversees Four Directions’ small business program, which includes business lending and small business counseling.
+He also runs the APEX Accelerators program which works with Native businesses and Tribal Enterprises throughout Maine to win government contracts.
 Preston brings diverse experience to FDDC.
-He began with the first national American Indian PTAC in the Southwest, NCAIED.
+He began with the first national American Indian APEX in the Southwest, NCAIED.
 He also served as the Director of Business Development for Native American Public Television, now Vision Makers Media, which was one of the first companies to provide internet broadcasting and pioneered the first Native Call-In Radio Show.
 He also worked to develop the American Indian Chamber of Commerce of Arizona.
 Preston became the CEO of Ho-Chunk, Inc.’s IT subsidiary, All Native Systems, a tribal 8(a) enterprise.
 Preston moved from Arizona to Maine in 2021 and enjoys working out and playing golf.

 Kim has been with FDDC since 2018 and is now the Office Manager.
 She assists the organization in a variety of daily duties including scheduling, bookkeeping, and greeting new clients.
 Kim grew up in Aroostook County and loves the state of Maine.
 Prior to FDDC, Kim had 19 years of experience running her family-owned plumbing & heating business.
 She brings over 25 years of Customer Service experience to her role here at FDDC.
 Kim likes to go bowling and camping with her kids and grandkids.